 This trail is very challenging in so many ways.
 Here it is harder and more exciting to climb to the top than to descend.
 You have to carefully navigate one step at a time, across an icy, narrow ridge of 656 feet.

-The starting point is at nearly 9,000-foot.
+The starting point is at nearly 9,000 feet.
 When you get there, you have to slide down from an incredibly steep chute before heading through a series of moguls.
 This path has a slight slope of 35 degrees, but if the snow is frozen, it can be quite terrifying.

 So, can a beginner ski a Black Diamond?
 Perhaps, practice first!
 What do you think, are you ready to ski black diamonds?
 Whatever you choose, always make your safety and the safety of others your priority!